techdiem/BeatSaberMicMuter/README.md

 ## Configuration
 You can configure the plugin using the  `Settings (⚙) -> Mod Settings -> MicMuter` menu.
+* Enabled in singleplayer/party/campaign: Enable automatic muting in every gamemode except multiplayer (singleplayer, party, campaign)
-* Enabled: Enable automatic mic muting/unmuting
+* Enabled in multiplayer: Enable automatic muting in multiplayer (online)
-* Unmute on pause: Select whether the microphone should be activated while in the pause menu
+* Unmute on pause: Unmute the microphone while in the pause menu (only singleplayer)
-* Microphone: Select your microphone device.
+* Microphone: Select your microphone here.
+Make sure that every name only exists once.

-## Disclaimer
-This is my first Beat Saber mod and I have little experience in c#, so bugs may occur.
-I will try to improve the quality of the code in the future.

 ## Credits
 * [CSCore](https://github.com/filoe/cscore): Library used to access the CoreAudioApi to control the microphone